coderitter/knight-form/README.md

 - `elements`: Every element can have arbitrary many sub elements.
 (It is a tree.)
 - `name`: Every element has a name which it can be referred to.
 Additionally to its core function you can use it for anything you need.
 This is the idea here.
 It is a data structure.
 - `prototype`: It is not used in the base element.
 It is used in `Field` when having a list where you can add and remove items.
 Use it for whatever you think.
 - `widget`: Here you can set view specific attributes.
+We provide a base class which you can extend.

 This element is the starting point if you do not have to deal with use inputtable values.
 Create anything you like from it.
 Remember is is just a data structure.
 The renderer that you create will decide what to do with your custom elements.